sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    ORM class that models the authorization information that allows a `User` to connect to a `Computer`.

+   .. rubric:: Initialization

+   Create an `AuthInfo` instance for the given computer and user.

+   :param computer: a `Computer` instance
+   :param user: a `User` instance
+   :param backend: the backend to use for the instance, or use the default backend if None

    .. py:attribute:: _CLS_COLLECTION
       :canonical: aiida.orm.authinfos.AuthInfo._CLS_COLLECTION
       :value: None